 Before you do anything else, you should know how to use your toys.
 It doesn't matter if you have a TENS Unit, Violet Wand, or some other type of toy, make sure you understand how it works, how to play safely with it, and what the best ranges for sexual use are.
 Make sure you know how to turn it on and off and how to know what intensity level it's already on.

 Before playing with electricity, it's also best to remind your receiver not to wear any lotions or body oils.
-Especially if playing with a TENS unit, this can make it difficult for attachments to stay, well, attached.
-If they already slickened their skin with something, you can choose to try it anyway - or you can quickly rinse off, clean, and fully dry (!) the area before playing.
+Especially if playing with a TENS unit, this can make it difficult for attachments like electrodes to stay, well, attached.

 The last step needs to be done right before play.
-If your partner is still wearing clothing, make sure any electronics have been removed from their person.
-Lastly, ensure that any metal objects near the play area have been removed - this includes belt buckles, piercings, and jewelry.
+If your partner is still wearing clothing, make sure any electronics have been removed.
+Lastly, ensure that any metal objects near the play area have been removed - this includes belt buckles, piercings and jewelry.

 Once you have that done, you're good to go!

 What Type of Electro-Sex Toy is Best for Me?

 Best for the user who wants the most versatility and safety in a single toy, an electric wand offers lots of options and is easy to use.
 Since most of the electricity from a Violet wand delivers a surface sensation, it makes it harder to harm someone while playing - even if you're new.
 Since the wand can be constantly repositioned, you can easily move from stimulating one area to another area and use this toy as an additional accessory to a scene you had already planned.